 Don't fight him when his passive, Chosen of the Storm, is up or your Ignite is down.

-He's weak from levels 1, 2, and 3 so try to make something happen then.
+He's weak from levels 1, 2, and 3 so starting Doran's Blade can really mess with him.

 Don't let him use his Hungering Strike on you to much.
 It does significant damage early game.